oSoWoSo/prometheus/README.md

 ### Research papers

-The research papers below are used to maxmize security in this next-generation filesystem.
+The research papers below are used to maximize security in this next-generation filesystem.

 - [Extension Framework for File Systems in User space](https://www.usenix.org/system/files/atc19-bijlani.pdf)